Best Software

 Best for: SMBs needing straightforward contract management without complexity

 Concord is a contract management platform built for simplicity.
 It covers signing, storing, and tracking agreements with unlimited documents and e-signatures included on all plans.
-The recently launched Concord Horizon adds an AI-first conversational interface for contract creation.
+Concord Horizon, its 2026 AI tier, adds an AI-first conversational interface and AI Copilot for contract work.

 Key Features: